German minister looks to relax EU sanctions on Russia

 "It is simply unrealistic to say: Only when Minsk is implemented 100 percent do these steps follow.
 A truly sustainable, lasting armistice would be an important step", he said.

-Putin and Merkel also discussed the UN proposal by phone on Monday.
+Putin and Merkel also discussed the UN proposal over the phone on Monday.

 The Russian president made a snap concession, with a Kremlin readout saying: "In light of thoughts voiced by Angela Merkel, the Russian leader indicated a readiness to update the functions of the aforementioned UN mission".